LLM Reference

 The capability footprint differs most on vision: GPT-5.5, multimodal input: GPT-5.5, reasoning mode: GPT-5.5, function calling: GPT-5.5, and tool use: GPT-5.5.
 Both models share structured outputs and code execution, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, DeepSeek V3.2 lists $0.26/1M input and $0.42/1M output tokens, while GPT-5.5 lists $5/1M input and $30/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts DeepSeek V3.2 lower by about $12.19 per million blended tokens.
-Availability is 4 providers versus 1, so concentration risk also matters.
+For cost, DeepSeek V3.2 lists $0.25/1M input and $0.38/1M output tokens on the cheapest tracked provider, while GPT-5.5 lists tiered pricing: 0-272K input tokens is $5/1M input and $30/1M output; 272K+ input tokens is $8/1M input and $36/1M output.
+A 70/30 input-output blend puts DeepSeek V3.2 lower by about $12.21 per million blended tokens.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 7 providers versus 4, so concentration risk also matters.

 Choose DeepSeek V3.2 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
 Choose GPT-5.5 when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.